 Each cancer is thought to first start from one abnormal cell.
 What seems to happen is that certain vital genes which control how cells divide and multiply are damaged or altered.
 This makes the cell abnormal.
-If the abnormal cell survives, it may multiply out of control into a cancerous (malignant) tumor.
+If the abnormal cell survives, it may multiply out of control into a cancerous (malignant) tumour.
 We all have a risk of developing cancer.
 Many cancers seem to develop for no apparent reason.
 There are certain risk factors that are known to increase the chance that one or more of your cells will become abnormal and lead to cancer.

 - Chemical carcinogens: a carcinogen is a chemical that can damage a cell and make it more likely to turn into a cancerous cell.
 Examples of well-known carcinogens are tobacco smoke and workplace chemicals (e.g benzene, asbestos, formaldehyde etc).

 - Age: the older you become, the more likely you will develop cancer.
 This is probably due to an accumulation of damage to a cell in the body over time.
-Also, the body’s defenses against abnormal cells may become less good as you become older.
+Also, the body’s defences against abnormal cells may become less good as you become older.

 - Lifestyle: diet and other lifestyle factors can alter the risk of developing cancer.
 This lifestyle includes; eating too much fatty food, obesity, lack of regular exercise, drinking too much alcohol, and not eating a lot of fruits and vegetables.

 - Radiation: this is a carcinogen.
-For example, exposure to radioactive materials and nuclear fallout can increase the risk of developing cancer of the blood (leukemia) and other cancer.
+For example, exposure to radioactive materials and nuclear fallout can increase the risk of developing cancer of the blood (leukaemia) and other cancer.
 Also, too much skin exposure and sunburn increase the risk of developing skin cancer.

 - Infection: some viruses are linked to certain cancers.
 People with persistent infection with the hepatitis B virus or hepatitis C virus have an increased risk of developing cancer of the liver.

-- Immune system: people with poor immune system, like people with AIDS or people with on immunosuppressive therapy have an increased risk of developing certain cancers.
+- Immune system: people with poor immune system, like people with AIDS or people with on immunosuppressive therapy, have an increased risk of developing certain cancers.